 - You should not be Discriminated against in the work place in most cases, and if you are could make an claim to an Employment Tribunal.
 This protection only applies to Freelancers who fall under Part 5 of the Equality Act 2010 – that is those who are described as ‘contract workers’ and are contracted personally to do the work, i.e you cannot claim discrimination against your Employer if you are contracted for the provision of services and hire someone else, or sub-contract someone else, to do the work – you must do the work yourself personally.
 See our 2014 information about Limited Company Contractors and the Equality Act here.

 - You should be paid for the work that you have done.
 If your Client is going into receivership or administration read this advice on avoiding bad debts.

 You may also be entitled to Statutory Maternity Allowance if you are pregnant and have recently left an engagement.

 You can read what rights you have if your Client cancels your contract here.

 Other information for Freelancers

-- In October 2014, at the Labour Party Conference, Ed Miliband announced ‘equal rights for the self-employed’ if they win the 2015 election – you can read what he said here.
+- In October 2014, at the Labour Party Conference, Ed Miliband announced ‘equal rights for the self-employed’ if they win the 2015 election.

 - Also, on the occasion that you are classed as a ‘Worker’ (for employment Rights) but Self-Employed (for tax purposes), you may be entitled to the ‘Workers’ Rights as above if you perform the work personally.
 E.g. It is quite common in the Film and TV Industry for freelancers to be classed as ‘Workers’ and receive paid Holiday under the Working Time Directive legislation.